phenomenalpotato/c-finder/README.md

 # c-finder
-An easy and very simple program
+An easy and very simple C program to find if a certain string is in an file or not!